Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Simple price field](../../Assets/Screenshots/DataHub/DataTypes/SimplePriceField.png "[Simple price field]")

-The data type *Simple price field* is used to indicate a price.
-You can configure the use of gross or net price, the display of an MSRP field and promotion prices and the currency to be used.
+The *Simple price field* data type is used to indicate a price.
+You can configure the use of gross or net price, the display of an MSRP field and promotion prices, and the currency to be used.
 Additionally, you can create scale prices in the product view.
-Unlike the data type *PIM price field*, the data type *Simple price field* requires less information to indicate the price.
+Unlike the *PIM price field* data type, the *Simple price field* data type requires less information to indicate the price.

 The *DataHub* plugin owns this data type.